Frequently Asked Questions about Sri Lanka Ballooning

 – In case you have any hesitations, please consult your doctor

 Consider the existing weather conditions.
 Comfortable shoes with low heels are recommended.
-Sun glasses, hats and cameras (a must-have) are useful to have during a flight that will be remembered with laughter for a life-time.
+Sun glasses, hats and cameras (a must-have) are useful to have during a Sri Lanka Balloon Flight that will be remembered with laughter for a life-time.

 Why are balloon flights expensive?

-– Hot-air balloons are imported products.
+– Hot-Air Balloons are imported products.
 The materials used in the production have a short life-span.
 Balloons require continuous maintenance and replacement is a must after a certain period.
+Our balloons and maintenance equipments imported from UK and Spain.

-– Legal licenses require high fees.
+– Legal Balloon Operator Licenses require high fees.
 In order to adhere to Civil Aviation rules, we have to continuously budget for audits, certified equipment, certified maintenance and additional licenses.
 Please visit About Us page for more information about our licenses.